lduarte-bi4all/HR_Attrition_API_and_Docker/1_FastAPI/README.md

 ___
 [**FastAPI**](https://fastapi.tiangolo.com/) is a Web framework for developing RESTful APIs in Python.
 Follow [this article](https://fastapi.tiangolo.com/#create-it) to create your first API using GET method.

+# Create API to deploy your ML model using BaseModel

+*Pydantic* is a Python library for data modeling/parsing that has efficient error handling and a custom validation mechanism.
+You can define your data inside a class that inherits from the **BaseModel** class, making sure it conforms to the fields' constraints defined in it.
+See this [*BaseModel* usage](https://pydantic-docs.helpmanual.io/usage/models/#basic-model-usage).